 Sari didn’t much like the cleanup she was obliged to perform daily in her own room.
 She wouldn’t have minded a little of the disorder in which Miri lived, though she recognized its downsides.
 Miri, for instance, often came to school without necessary supplies.
 Not that she suffered for it much.
 She was a popular girl and had a way of getting classmates to lend or give her whatever she needed.
 She, Sari, often provided her with pencils and such.
 In fact, her mom, to whom she’d once mentioned this, sometimes told her to make sure she had an extra pencil for Miri.

 Sari knew she should be content with what she had, but she did fantasize about having her own room, like Miri, or about being whisked off for a cruise a month before the school year ended.
 One thing she didn’t envy, though, was Miri’s recent growth spurt, which made her look like a teenager.
 She, Sari, would never want to stand out like that.
 It was like breaking a rule without meaning to.
 It might not be your fault, but blame would cling to you nonetheless.

 If you’re going to break the rules, break them with aplomb, Becky thought.
 The girl seemed to have inherited her parents’ talent for that.
 Of course Miri couldn’t have engineered her own physical precocity; but having been fated to stand out, she seemed to be making the most of it.

 Repressed memories flooded Becky these days whenever she saw Miri.
 Memories of being a ten-year-old overwhelmed by the burden of unwanted womanhood.
-Of being the only fourth-grader with a bra; with acne.
+Of being the only fourth-grader who looked like a teenager.
 “What’s that rash on your forehead?” her classmates asked.